verlok/vanilla-lazyload/README.md

 LazyLoad is a fast, lightweight and flexible script that __speeds up your web application__ by loading images only as they enter the viewport.
-LazyLoad supports [responsive images](https://alistapart.com/article/responsive-images-in-practice) and it has some others [notable features](#notable-features).
+LazyLoad supports [responsive images](https://alistapart.com/article/responsive-images-in-practice), it's SEO friendly and it has some others [notable features](#notable-features).

 Jump to: